Engagement Ring vs. Wedding Ring: What’s the Difference?

-The tradition of the engagement ring dates back many centuries, when a man would ask for his lady’s hand in marriage by giving her a valuable ring in exchange for the father’s approval and exchange in “ownership” of this lady.
+The tradition of the engagement ring dates back many centuries when a man would ask for his lady’s hand in marriage by giving her a valuable ring in exchange for the father’s approval and exchange in “ownership” of this lady.

 Do I need to wear both an engagement and wedding ring?

-Many women will wear their wedding bands stacked underneath the engagement ring as well, while some women choose to only wear one ring to represent both.
-Many jewelers sell engagement rings and wedding rings as a set so that they match one another and look stylish when worn together.
+Many women will also wear their wedding bands stacked underneath their engagement rings, while some women choose to wear just one ring to represent both.
+Many jewelers sell engagement rings and wedding bands as a set so they match and look elegant when worn together.

 Men typically receive wedding bands on the day of their wedding ceremonies.
-These grooms wedding bands are generally thicker in width than bridal wedding bands and are usually made of one type of precious metal, such as gold, silver, or platinum.
+These groom’s wedding bands are generally thicker in width than bridal wedding bands and are usually made of one type of precious metal, such as gold, silver, or platinum.

 How much do wedding and engagement rings cost?

-Wedding rings and engagement rings can vary greatly in price depending on the materials used to make it, the size and your location.
+Wedding rings and engagement rings can vary greatly in price depending on the materials used to make them, the size, and your location.
 Most engagement rings include at least one diamond and most wedding bands do not have any gemstones, so engagement rings are usually much more expensive than wedding rings.

-If you choose to go with an extravagant jewel or an understated band, this piece of jewelry is something that will indicate to the world and to yourselves your commitment to one another as a married couple.
-There’s so many different types and styles of both engagement rings and wedding rings, guaranteeing that you and your partner will surely be able to find the perfect ones for you.
+If you choose to go with an extravagant jewel or an understated band, this piece of jewelry is something that will indicate to the world and yourselves your commitment to one another as a married couple.
+With the growing demand for ethically sourced rings, there are many different options to fit any price range.